NWChemEx/PluginPlay/docs/source/tutorials/modules/design.rst

 Additional Inputs
 =================

-The property type APIs are necessarilly general and rigid.
+The property type APIs are necessarily general and rigid.
 This can pose difficulties when your module needs additional input.
 PluginPlay provides you with two options for obtaining the extra input your module needs: